 Book bags, hand bags, and purses are to be used to carry books and belongings to and from school, but to be then placed within lockers throughout the school day.
-Students are not able to carry book bags, hand bags, and purses to and from classes and must remain within the student's assigned locker.
+Students are not able to carry book bags, hand bags, and purses to and from classes and must remain within the student's assigned locker with the exception of sports equipment bags as those will be placed in an available classroom with the teacher's permission.
+Band instruments must be kept in the band room.